40+ Former DOJ Officials Endorse Harris As Dem Nominee

 Looking past the lawfare against the Republican rival of Biden and Harris, the letter took aim at Trump's record.

-Other notable signatories of the letter include former deputy AGs Sally Yates, David Ogden and Jamie Gorelick.
-Lynch was AG under Barack Obama from 2015 until January 2017, when Trump took office.
-Trump replaced her with Jeff Sessions.
+Other notable signatories of the letter include former deputy Attorneys General Sally Yates, David Ogden and Jamie Gorelick.
+Lynch was attorney general under Barack Obama from 2015 until January 2017, when Trump took office.
+Trump replaced her with former Attorney General Jeff Sessions.

 Mark Swanson ✉